 Their skill sets and 21st-century leadership styles will be something to look out for not only in 2020, but in the decade to come as well.

 Last we saw, metal fabrication ranks third in total manufacturing jobs in the United States, behind only transportation and food, according to IndustryWeek.
 That’s a good thing.

-“Market forces alone are unlikely to achieve the needed change,” according to a report by MForesight urging the U.S. to invest in emerging manufacturing tech.
-“They have not so far ...
+“Market forces alone are unlikely to achieve the needed change,” says a report by MForesight urging the U.S. to invest in emerging manufacturing tech.
+“They have not so far. ...
 Only government can overcome this market failure to ensure that the United States remains globally competitive.”

 In the end, a fabricator’s specific customer base will determine success.
 American providers who are diverse and carry good reputations will continue to succeed as long as the demand remains!